yowainwright/yowainwright.github.io/drafts/2019-10-11-this-is-where-i-meet-you.md

 ---
-title: This Is Where I Meet You: Stepping Into My Truth And Setting Myself Free
+title: This Is Where I Meet You, Connection My Emotions and Thoughts
 date: "2019-10-11"
 layout: post
 readNext: "/"